 - Lead generation tools: There are a number of lead generation tools, such as Leadpages, which are used to build contact lists that bloggers use to communicate with readers.
 Plans start at $25 per month and Leadpages offers a 14-day free trial.

 - Email marketing platforms: To uphold readership, bloggers use email as a way to market their blog and promote new content.
 The best way to send mass emails to large contact lists is with email marketing platforms such as Mailchimp, which has a free plan and premium plans starting at $10 per month.

 - Content ideation tools: A challenge all bloggers face is coming up not only with blog post ideas, but ones that actually interest a large number of people.
 Before pouring your heart and soul into a post that may be a total flop, check tools such as BuzzSumo to confirm whether or not readers are interested in the topics you’re thinking about writing.

 - Social media tools: For blogs to be successful and gain a large readership, people need to first find it.
 A leading way bloggers gain readers is through social media, and so it’s important to use social media as a marketing tool.
-Make your life easier by using a social media planner tool such as Buffer (~$15/mo.) to schedule and automate posts.
+Make your life easier by using a social media planner tool such as Buffer (approximately $15 per month) to schedule and automate posts.

 How Do Bloggers Make Money?